VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 Features\UserInterface\Views\Management folder shows an acceptance test for the Conference Management bounded context.
 A typical SpecFlow test scenario consists of a collection of **Given**, **When**, and **Then** statements.
-Some of these statements include the data that is used in the test.
+Some of these statements include the data that the test is uses.

 ```
 Feature:  Conference configuration scenarios for creating and editing Conference settings